laowantong/paroxython/docs/md/pipeline_documentation.md

     Thanks and kudos to the author, Matthew Barnett: without his awesome work, many parts of our code would have been much tougher to write, and much slower to execute.

 ..tip::
     If you don't know how to write regular expressions, the good news is that you don't have to worry.
-When they do not contain certain special characters, they are self-descriptive.
+Unless they contain certain special characters, they are self-descriptive.
 That means, for instance, that the string `"type/sequence/list"` happens to be a regular expression which precisely describes (or ”matches”) the string `"type/sequence/list"`.
 This is the case for all strings that are only made up of so-called _literal_ characters.

     As a matter of fact, all the characters that can appear in a taxon are literal.
 We advise you to avoid non-literal characters in your program names as well.
 What are they?
 Essentially: `.^$*+?{}\[]`.
 Depending on your operating system, some are already illegal in filenames anyway.
 To tell the truth, the first one (the dot) is an integral part of most filenames, as an extension separator.
 However, it turns out that it basically means “any character”, which of course includes the dot itself.
 So, the regular expression `"hello_world.py"` matches the filename `"hello_world.py"`, and the fact that it matches `"hello_world/py"` and `"hello_worldapy"` shouldn't be a real problem.
 In any case, you can always prefix (or _escape_) a non-literal character with a backslash `"\"` to make it literal (here, `"hello_world\.py"`): that's all you'll need to know about regular expressions.

 The second thing to clarify is that a given pattern will match any string **starting** with it.
 Thus, `"type/sequence/list"` will match not only `"type/sequence/list"`, but `"type/sequence/list/empty"` and `"type/sequence/list/supercalifragilisticexpialidocious"` too.
 The same applies to program names.
-For example, in our personal database, all programs from the Euler project start with `"euler_"`.
+For example, in our personal database, all programs from [Project Euler](https://projecteuler.net) start with `"euler_"`.
 The pattern `"euler_"` will then match all of them.

-In terms of regular expressions, that means that, under the hood, Paroxython invokes [`match()` instead of `search()`](https://docs.python.org/3/library/re.html#search-vs-match).
+In terms of regular expressions, it means that, under the hood, Paroxython invokes [`match()` instead of `search()`](https://docs.python.org/3/library/re.html#search-vs-match).
 In the rare cases where you want to restrict the whole matching to the pattern itself, simply suffix it with a dollar sign, _i.e._, `"type/sequence/list$"`.

 ## Execution of a pipeline